 • A report on Measurement error: two opposite definitions was published on our website, you can find some more information here

-• The questionnaire for technicians handling with simple or multi-infusion setups and for manufacturer of drug delivery devices or components used in simple or multi-infusion setups was completed with 32 responses.
+• The questionnaire for technicians handling simple or multi-infusion setups and for manufacturer of drug delivery devices or components used in simple or multi-infusion setups was completed and 32 responses were obtained.
 This information will be used in WP2, WP3 and WP4.

 Highlights from the work packages

-During this last year we have been very engaged in the development of new calibration methods and facilities, this work was mainly done under WP1 – Development of metrology infrastructure for utra-low flow rates.
+During this last year we have been very engaged in the development of new calibration methods and facilities, this work was mainly done under WP1 – Development of metrology infrastructure for ultra-low flow rates.

 Different techniques are now under implementation by the different partners, mainly micro PIV, optical, displacement and gravimetric methods.
-By using different flow generators they were able to achieve different flow intervals with different uncertainty levels: METAS is using a piston prover generating flow down to 20 nL/min with a relative uncertainty of 1 %; DTI is using a gravimetric method down to 16 nL/min with a 4 % relative uncertainty; IPQ developed an interferometric-based method that is able to measure flow down to 16 nL/min with a 3 % relative uncertainty; NEL and HSG-MIT are using an optical nanoflow measurement technique based on PIV, which is expected to go down to 1 nL/min but this is not yet achieved; CETIAT and THL have been extending the front track principle down to 1 nL/min with a 2.6 % uncertainty.
+By using different flow generators we were able to achieve various flows with different uncertainty levels: METAS is using a piston prover generating flow down to 20 nL/min with a relative uncertainty of 1 %; DTI is using a gravimetric method down to 16 nL/min with a 4 % relative uncertainty; IPQ developed an interferometric-based method that is able to measure flow down to 16 nL/min with a 3 % relative uncertainty; NEL and HSG-MIT are using an optical nanoflow measurement technique based on PIV, which is expected to go down to 1 nL/min but this is not yet achieved; CETIAT and THL have been extending the front track principle down to 1 nL/min with a 2.6 % uncertainty.